-4. Configuration Tool
+5. Configuration Tool

-This is done with a proxy configuration on Burp, and this is useful for receiving HTTP requests from a web browser.
-Fig. 3 shows a proxy listener with the default IP along with port 8087 has been added.
+This is done with a proxy configuration on Burp, this is useful for receiving HTTP requests that come from a web browser.
+Figure 5 shows a proxy listener with the default ip along with port 8087 has been added.